 So now that you know our favourite vegan chocolate available right now in the U.K. let’s talk about creating some Easter fun and games.
 There are so many great things to enjoy at Easter and choosing to live a vegan lifestyle doesn’t have to hinder that at all.
 We recommend you try:

-- A Vegan Chocolate Easter Hunt using Free From By Sainsbury’s Chocolate Bunnies and Chocolate Coins, Ombar’s Chocolate Buttons bags and Montezuma’s Peanut Butter Mini Eggs.
+- A Chocolate Easter Hunt using Vegan Chocolate Bunnies and Chocolate Coins, Ombar’s Chocolate Buttons bags and Montezuma’s Peanut Butter Mini Eggs.

 - Design a wonderful homemade Vegan Chocolate Hamper for a vegan friend with Green and Black’s Hot Chocolate, a selection of our top vegan chocolate bars and some home baked chocolate brownies!